 - Notifications feel overwhelming

-- They are embarrassed to ask for help
+- They are hesitant to ask for help

 Understanding the Hidden Cost of Tech Barriers